hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ### 10.2.
 Arrow Functions

 There's no declaration syntax for arrow functions; arrow functions are always function expressions.
 That means that we often pass them around or assign them to variables or properties.
-Also, arrow functions are **always anonymous**: there's no way to define a named arrow function.
+Also, *arrow functions are always anonymous*: there's no way to define a named arrow function.
 Arrow functions are either immediately invoked, assigned to variables or properties, or passed around as arguments and return values.
-We'll discuss immediately invoked functions in a later course.

 ### 10.3 First-Class Functions